nima-sayadi/nima-sayadi/README.md

 Hello everyone!
 My Name is **Nima Sayadi**. 🤝

 I live in Germany.
-I'm 24 and have been coding for almost 4 years now.
-I'm currently a master student in computer science & working as a freelancer 👨‍💻.
+I'm 24 and have been coding for almost 5 years now.
+I'm currently a master student in computer science & working as a student research assistant in System & Network Security group 👨‍💻.

 ## ⚡ Technologies